 This sauce is a little bit of a project, but is mostly hands off.
-It's a great project for Saturday or Sunday, but you can de initely let it simmer while you work from home on Monday, too.
-If you have trick or treaters in the house, make a double batch to serve Sunday evening, for Halloween.
+It's a great project for Saturday or Sunday, but you can definitely let it simmer while you work from home on Monday, too.

 Don't hesitate to use your food processor for some of the chopping.
 We all take shortcuts!